MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab.

+    >**Note**: In the Azure portal, verify the Directory + subscription filter is set to the main Azure AD tenant associated with your Azure subscription.

+    >**Note**: If you don't see your main Azure AD tenant entry, click on the Switch Diretory link, select your main tenant line and click the Switch button.

 1. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
 If prompted, click **PowerShell** and **Create storage**.

 1. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.